ehector/IMdac/README.md

 G.V.
 Glass.
 (1976).
 Primary, secondary, and meta-analysis of research.
 Educational Researcher, 5(10):3–8.

+E.C.
+Hector, L. Tang, L. Zhou, and P.X.-K. Song (2024).
+Handbook on Bayesian, Fiducial and Frequentist Inference, Chapter "Data integration and fusion in the Bayesian and Frequentist frameworks."
+Chapman and Hall/CRC Press.

 R. Martin and C. Liu.
 (2015).
 Inferential models: reasoning with uncertainty.
 CRC Press.